-Adjust Thermostat Heat Anticipator
+Adjust Thermostat Heat Anticipator.

-Mechanical thermostat: Set thermostat heat anticipator to match the amp draw of the electrical components in the R-W circuit.
-Accurate amp draw readings can be obtained at the wires normally connected to thermostat subbase terminals R and W. The thermostat anticipator should NOT be in the circuit while measuring current.

-- 1. Remove thermostat from subbase or from wall. - Connect an amp meter across the R and W subbase terminals or R and W wires at wall. - 3.
-Record amp draw across terminals when furnace is in low heat and after blower starts. - 4.
-Set heat anticipator on thermostat per thermostat instructions and install on subbase or wall. - 5.
-Install blower access door.
+- Mechanical thermostat.
+Set thermostat heat anticipator to match the amp. draw of the electrical components in the R-W/W1 circuit.
+Accurate amp. draw readings can be obtained at the wires normally connected to thermostat subbase terminals, R and W. The thermostat anticipator should NOT be in the circuit while measuring current. - a.
+Set SW1-2 switch on furnace control board to ON. - b.
+Remove thermostat from subbase or from wall. - c.
+Connect an amp. meter as shown in Fig. 62 across the R and W subbase terminals or R and W wires at wall. - Record amp. draw across terminals when furnace is in low heat and after blower starts. - e.
+Set heat anticipator on thermostat per thermostat instructions and install on subbase or wall. - f.
+Turn SW1-2 switch OFF. - g.
+Install blower door. - 2.
 Electronic thermostat: Set cycle rate for 3 cycles per hr.